 Purpose: Survey to complete a needs assessment of healthcare providers sexual violence screening behaviors and potential barriers.

-Impact: Routine screening for sexual violence can lead to early recognition and early intervention to provide better, safer care at a decreased cost while improving readiness.
+Impact: Routine screening for sexual violence leads to early recognition and early intervention, providing better, safer care at a decreased cost while improving readiness.

 Purpose: Purpose of this project was to remove barriers to the appropriate use of patient-controlled intravenous administration remifentanil in laboring patients at Naval Medical Center Portsmouth.

 Impact: Patient Controlled Intravenous Administration of Remifentanil (PCIAR) is safe and effective for labor pain in women who are ineligible for neuraxial analgesia.

 #1 Title: "Implementation of Video-Based Weight Loss Education in Primary Care"